SaltyGoo/saltygoo.github.io/_posts/2020-11-9-base-rules.md

 <details markdown="1">
 <summary><b>How to Play</b></summary>
-The referee describes a situation, and you tell what your character would do in that context.
-The referee might ask you to **roll** a 20-faced die and add a number from your character sheet to the roll to see if you succeed in your action.
-If the situation is **easy**, the result must be above 10 to succeed, if it's **normal**, you have to beat 15, and if it's **hard**, 20.
+The **referee** describes a situation and you tell what your character would do in that context.
+The referee might ask you to roll a d20-faced die and add a number from your character sheet to see if your character succeeds in its action.
+If the situation is **easy**, the result must beat 10 to succeed, if it’s **normal**, it has to beat 15, and if it’s **hard**, 20.
 Either way, the referee describes the new situation, and so on.

 Sometimes, the referee might tell you that the situation gives you **advantage** or **disadvantage**.
 Rolling with advantage means you roll twice and choose the best result.
 Disadvantage is the opposite.

 That's it!